-Volunteering in Montezuma is safe, friendly, multicultural and each action counts.
-Taking this initiative allows you to immerse yourself in the local culture while improving life within the community.
+Where to volunteer in Montezuma; Volunteering in Montezuma is safe, friendly, multicultural and each action counts.
+To volunteer in Montezuma allows you to immerse yourself in the local culture while improving life within the community.
 Your service will change you and the community around you in a profoundly positive way.

 There are successful volunteering programs in and around the Montezuma area that attract participation from all walks of life from professionals, travelers, high school students to college graduates, and families.